life-termer/life-termer.github.io/about.markdown

 #### Where I am looking to go next.

-Now I am looking for a place for student internship.
-I’ve already known a thing or two about Java programming, have made couple simple projects and I’m looking forward to apply my knowledge in practice.
-Meanwhile, I’m studding Spring and Hibernate frameworks.
+Now I am looking for a place for IT internship related to software development and I'am lookong forward to apply my knowledge in practice.
+Meanwhile, I’m studding Java Spring and Hibernate frameworks and .Net environment.

-Next year I am planning to graduate and find a permanent job in Slovenia.
 So, feel free to contact me anytime.😀